The Wellesley College Library has been a congressionally-designated federal depository for U. S. Government publications since 1943.

 - Holdings: All holdings of the Wellesley College Library are listed in our online catalog, with the exception of some Congressional hearings and some microfiche.

 - Location: The majority of the Government Documents paper collection is housed on the 2nd floor of the Margaret Clapp Library, adjacent to the Reference collection, while depository microfiche is filed in cabinets located on the first floor.
-Some depository science-related material is housed at the Science Library and a few selected humanities titles are shelved at the Art and Music Libraries.
+A few selected humanities titles are shelved at the Art and Music Libraries.

 - Shelving: Most materials are shelved in the Government Documents area in Clapp Library according to the Superintendent of Documents (SuDoc) classification system; some are shelved in the collection according to Library of Congress (LC) classification.
 The Library Catalog record will give you the call number and location.

-- Usage guidelines: Computers are available for use by the public in Clapp Library and in the Science Library.
+- Usage guidelines: Computers are available for use by the public in Clapp Library.
 Please read our Access Policy.
 All Depository materials are available for on-site use by the public; the collection does circulate upon presentation of an official ID.
 Access to the Basic Collection is available online.

 Ask a federal documents librarian [not Wellesley librarians]